Size: 15 x 12"1/2”

 An eminent American lawyer, Louis Nizer, once wrote, “A man who works with his hands is a labourer; a man who works with is hands and his brain is a craftsman, but a man who works with his hands and his brain and his heart is an artist.”

-Please note, this image does not reflect the true proportions of the painting and sizes stated below describes the overall size of work including the mounting.
+Please note, this image does not reflect the true proportions of the painting and sizes stated describes the overall size of work including the mounting.
+The framed size will be larger than dimensions quoted above.